Central Intelligence Agency: Executive Office

 The director of the Central Intelligence Agency (D/CIA) is appointed by the president with Senate confirmation and reports directly to the director of national intelligence (DNI); in practice, the CIA director interfaces with the DNI, Congress, and the White House, while the deputy director (DD/CIA) is the internal executive of the CIA and the chief operating officer (COO/CIA), known as executive director until 2017, leads the day-to-day work as the third-highest post of the CIA.
 The deputy director is formally appointed by the director without Senate confirmation, but as the president's opinion plays a great role in the decision, the deputy director is generally considered a political position, making the chief operating officer the most senior non-political position for CIA career officers.

 The Executive Office also supports the U.S. military, including the U.S. Army Intelligence and Security Command, by providing it with information it gathers, receiving information from military intelligence organizations, and cooperating with field activities.
 The associate deputy director of the CIA is in charge of the day-to-day operations of the agency.
 Each branch of the agency has its own director.
 The Office of Military Affairs (OMA), subordinate to the associate deputy director, manages the relationship between the CIA and the Unified Combatant Commands, who produce and deliver regional and operational intelligence and consume national intelligence produced by the CIA.

 Directorate of Analysis

 The Directorate of Analysis, through much of its history known as the Directorate of Intelligence (DI), is tasked with helping "the President and other policymakers make informed decisions about our country's national security" by looking "at all the available information on an issue and organiz[ing] it for policymakers".
 The directorate has four regional analytic groups, six groups for transnational issues, and three that focus on policy, collection, and staff support.
 There are regional analytical offices covering the Near East and South Asia, Russia, and Europe; and the Asia–Pacific, Latin America, and Africa.

+Office of Strategic Research

+The DI created the Office of Strategic Research in 1967.
+CIA official John Paisley served as Deputy Chief of the office.
+The office provided support to the Team B competitive analysis exercise that delved into the threats of the Soviet Union.
+Material supplied by double agent, "Hero", Oleg Penkovsky was used by the agency in the early 1970's.
+The office conducted military analysis, such as whether Iraq had the capabilities to defeat Kuwait.
+In 1981 the office allegedly dissolved due to a restructuring.